AndrewLoeppky/crash_course/coding_crash_course.md

 <img src='initial_git.png'>

 Open a file explorer/finder window and navigate to EOAS500.
 You may see a ```.git``` folder has appeared there.
-If you cannot see the folder, try following the instructions [here](myurl.com) for windows, or [here](myurl.com) on a mac to show hidden folders.
+We are now able to track all changes that occur to files within this folder using git.
+If we wish to track files from another folder, we could navigate there and type ```git init``` to initialize another separate repository.
+If you cannot see the ```.git``` folder, try following the instructions [here](myurl.com) for windows, or [here](myurl.com) on a mac to show hidden folders.

 Now let's add some content to our folder, as if we were working on a real project.
 For this example, create a file called ```my_example.txt``` using a text editor and save it in your EOAS500 folder.
 Git will tolerate almost any file type (.txt, .csv, docx, .py, .R, .m, etc).